noahsark769/cc-canvas/README.md

 # cc-canvas
 Half-done re-implementation of the game [Chip's Challenge](https://en.wikipedia.org/wiki/Chip%27s_Challenge) in HTML5 canvas.

 Edit, 2025: I started to write this many years ago as an exercise and for fun, but I only got half-done with it.
+It uses a lot of outdated technology and development practices since I didn't really know that much about web development when I started this.

 If you'd like to take it over or fork it feel free to reach out, I'm open-sourcing it in case it's somehow useful to someone.
-If you're looking for a more complete implementation, see [Lexy's Labyrinth](https://github.com/eevee/lexys-labyrinth)
+I don't plan to update this, but if you're looking for a more complete implementation, see [Lexy's Labyrinth](https://github.com/eevee/lexys-labyrinth)

 ## Development/installation
 1. Clone the repo